timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 ALTER TABLE {table_name} REPLICA IDENTITY USING INDEX {_index_name}
 ```

-If there's no primary key or viable unique index to use, you'll have to set it
+If there's no primary key or viable unique index to use, you'll have to set
-to full:
+`REPLICA IDENTITY` to `FULL`.
+If you are expecting a large number of `UPDATE`
+or `DELETE` operations on the table we **do not recommend** using `FULL`.
+For
+each `UPDATE` or `DELETE` statement, Postgres will have to read the whole table
+to find all matching rows, which will result in significantly slower
+replication.

 ```sql
 ALTER TABLE {table_name} REPLICA IDENTITY FULL